-- 1. How long have you been involved in the olive oil and/or honey value chain? - a.
+- 1. How long have you been involved in the olive oil value chain? - a.
 Can you please describe the scope of work of your institution? - b.
 Can you please describe the services your institution provided to farmers and cooperatives?
 (Elaborate with examples). - c.
-Please describe your relationship with the local authorities such as municipalities, agriculture extension centers, syndicate of food industries, CCIA, other cooperatives, and other relevant stakeholders involved in these two value chains. - 2.
+Please describe your relationship with the local authorities such as municipalities, agriculture extension centers, syndicate of food industries, CCIA, other cooperatives, and other relevant stakeholders involved in this value chain. - 2.
 Can you tell us what were the main changes between when you started and today? - a.
 Can you tell us when was the best year?
 (Why?
 What was different?) - b.
 The worst year?
 (Why?
 What changed?
 What did you do to solve the problems faced?) - 3.
 Did the Syrian crisis impact the sector?
 How? (positively and/or negatively)